ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The Transport Services system was unable to establish a transport-layer connection to the Remote Endpoint specified by the application.

 * PolicyProhibited:
 The system policy prevents the transport system from performing the action requested by the application.

 * NotCloneable:
 The Protocol Stack is not capable of being cloned.

 * MessageTooLarge:
 The message size is too big for the transport system to handle.

 * ProtocolFailed:
 The underlying Protocol Stack failed.

 * InvalidMessageProperties:
-The message properties are either contradictory to the transport properties or they can not be satisfied by the transport system.
+The message properties either contradict with the transport properties or they can not be satisfied by the transport system.

 * DeframingFailed:
-The data that was received by the underlying Protocol Stack could not be deframed.
+The data that was received by the underlying Protocol Stack could not be processed by the deframer.

 * ConnectionAborted:
 The connection was aborted by the peer.